 When working with our clients, we used planning estimator techniques, such as PokerPlanning and Scrum Poker, to avoid struggles gauging the complexity and effort of a project task.
 Although these tools helped us produce the results we needed to, they were not exactly user friendly.

 So, I saw an opportunity to go a different route.
 During one of our continuous improvement sessions (Retro) where our team gets together to figure out how we can execute better, I pitched creating our own sprint estimator tool, and our team was all-in on the idea.
 This would not only add convenience and consistency, but it would also allow us to add a few custom features.

 The idea wasn’t to recreate the wheel.
 We took the guts of an existing open-source tool and modified it with a few tweaks.
 This resulted in the creation of the BreakFree SprintEstimator.
 The tool allows our team members across all projects to access an environment that they can create and modify based on clients’ needs, and it gives us the stability of using a consistent utility when engaging in planning sessions.
-You can even try it yourself.
-Simply fill out this form, and we’ll send you a link to access the tool.
+You can even try it yourself at this link: Sprintestimator.Breakfreesolutions.com

 The BreakFree SprintEstimator utilizes a card deck voting mechanism.
 Voting occurs in a virtual room created by the team leader.
 The virtual room is accessed through a unique room ID or URL that’s easily shareable among cross-functional team members.
 Once all voters have entered the virtual room, they select a card representing the difficulty of a task from easy to hard.

 After voting is complete, the team leader reveals the result that’s the average of all votes.
 This average indicates the amount of effort required by the team to complete the task, which is necessary for planning the number of sprints needed.